7Biscuits/Tube.ai/README.md

 ## Usage

+- Set your OpenAI API key in .env file or hardcode it directly in the code file.
 - Provide the YouTube video ID to Tube.AI.
 - Tube.AI intelligently extracts content, summarizes the video, and responds to user queries.